bcgov/GWELLS-QAQC-RShiny-Dashboard/README.md

 # Process map

-The data for this shiny comes from a CSV located in the [https://github.com/bcgov/GWELLS-QAQC_Geocode_ArchiveData](GWELLS-QAQC_Geocode_ArchiveData) repository.
+The data for this shiny comes from a CSV located in the GWELLS-QAQC_Geocode_ArchiveData repository located at https://github.com/bcgov/GWELLS-QAQC_Geocode_ArchiveData.
 The CSV is updated nightly by a github action defined in that repo.
 Here is the whole process generating the files.

 ![](inst/app/www/images/gwells.drawio.png)